 You are encouraged to report sexual violence, relationship violence, stalking, and other misconduct to the University.
 Reporting to the University provides you with the option of addressing the incident under the University's Discrimination and Sexual Harassment Policy.
 Making a report also allows the University to provide any available interim protective measures such as academic accommodations, housing changes, changes to class or work schedules, and no contact directives.
 When you make a report, you are not required to decide on any particular course of action.

-To communicate with the Office of Equity and Title IX to submit a report, file a complaint, or identify a concern regarding sexual harassment or sexual misconduct of any type, please submit a report online or email firstname.lastname@example.org.
-For questions about the new Office of Equity and Title IX, or for concerns or complaints on other issues of harassment or discrimination, please email email@example.com.
+To communicate with the Office of Equity and Title IX to submit a report, file a complaint, or identify a concern regarding sexual harassment or sexual misconduct of any type or other issues of harassment or discrimination, please submit a report online or email firstname.lastname@example.org.
 You can also reach the Office by calling 202-885-8080.
 You may bring a support person along with you to any meetings with the University related to the report.

 Seek Confidential Support